wq/wq/docs/rest/router.md

 [wq.db.rest.routers]

 [ModelRouter] is the controller at the core of [wq.db.rest], and serves as the server-side counterpart to [wq/app.js] in [wq.app].
-The router generates a [URL structure] with REST endpoints for all models registered with it, and produces a [wq configuration object] for consumption by wq/app.js' client-side router.
+The router generates a [URL structure] with REST endpoints for all models registered with it, and produces a [wq configuration object][config] for consumption by wq/app.js' client-side router.

 ## Usage